woo3145/my-gatsby-blog/README.md

     Use the Gatsby CLI to create a new site, specifying the minimal TypeScript starter.

     ```shell
-    # create a new Gatsby site using the gatsby-starter-shadcn starter
+    # create a new Gatsby site using the gatsby-starter-cheese starter
-    npx gatsby new your-project-name https://github.com/woo3145/gatsby-starter-cat-bread
+    npx gatsby new your-project-name https://github.com/woo3145/gatsby-starter-cheese
     ```

 2.  **Start developing.**